 Government workers rally to send fightback message vs. Trump

 Hundreds of government workers and their allies held a rally on Feb.
 11 on the northside of the Capitol building in Washington, D.C.
-The focus of the rally was to protest the forced buyout – aka retirement of thousands of federal workers directed by Donald Trump’s executive order following his second inauguration on Jan.
+The focus of the rally was to protest the forced buyout of thousands of federal workers directed by Donald Trump’s executive order following his second inauguration on Jan.
 20. According to CNN, thousands of probationary federal workers have had their jobs terminated as of February 13.

 These workers, many of them members of the American Federation of Government Employees, are employed by various governmental agencies, such as the Department of Veterans Affairs, Social Security Administration, Department of Justice, Transportation Security Agency, Department of Energy, Department of Education and more.
 AFGE represents 800,000 workers in Washington, D.C., and around the country, according to its website. (afge.org)